YehorYehorychev/Selenium-Cucumber/README.md

 - Java JDK 11 or above
 - Maven 3.6 or above
-- ChromeDriver or GeckoDriver installed and set in your PATH
-- Docker (optional, for running tests in containers)
+- Docker or Docker Desktop (optional, for running tests in containers)

 ### Installation